szhorvat/IGraphM/README.md

 ## Documentation

-Currently IGraph/M is still incomplete and under development.
 Use

     <<IGraphM`
     IGDocumentation[]

 to open the documentation notebook.

-The documentation is not yet complete and contributions are most welcome.
-If you would like to help out with the documentation, please see the Contributions section below.
+The documentation is not yet complete and contributions are very welcome.
+If you would like to help out with the documentation, send me an email.

-For additional details about functions or for references, check also [the igraph documentation pages](http://igraph.org/c/doc/).
+For additional details about functions, or for references, check also [the igraph documentation pages](http://igraph.org/c/doc/).

 ## Contributions

-Contributions to IGraph/M are most welcome!  igraph is a large graph library with diverse functionality.
+Contributions to IGraph/M are very welcome!  igraph is a large graph library with diverse functionality.
 I primarily focused on providing an interface to functions that I need myself, and I do not have time to cover all of igraph.
 However, the main framework is there, and adding new functions is relatively quick and easy.

 If you are interested in extending IGraph/M, send me an email to get technical guidance.
 IGraph/M uses the [LTemplate package][1] to simplify writing LibraryLink code, and acts as a driver for LTemplate development.
 I recommend starting by reading the LTemplate tutorial.